 Name for the entire vitamin A molecule.
 Retinol has value for skin on several fronts: It’s a skin-restoring ingredient and an antioxidant, allowing it to improve a variety of skin concerns.
 [1,2]

-Retinol helps skin cells create better, healthier skin cells, provides antioxidant support, and increases the amount of substances that enhance skin’s structural elements.
-Packaging is still a key issue, so any container that lets in air (like jar packaging) or sunlight (clear containers) just won’t cut it, something that applies to most state-of-the-art skin-care ingredients.
-Lots of retinol products come in unacceptable packaging; these should be avoidede because the retinol will most likely be (or will become) ineffective.
+Packaging is still a key issue, so any container that lets in air (like jar packaging) or sunlight (clear containers) just won’t cut it, which applies to most state-of-the-art skincare ingredients.
+Lots of retinol products come in unacceptable packaging; these should be avoided because the retinol will most likely be (or quickly become) ineffective.
+[1,2]

 Many consumers are concerned about the percentage of retinol in anti-aging products such as serums or moisturizers.
-Although the percentage can make a difference (especially if it’s too low) it is not helpful in understanding how a retinol product will benefit your skin.
-Far more important is the delivery system, package stability, and what other ingredients the retinol is paired with.
-Using a product with a range of anti-aging ingredients plus retinol is far more valuable for skin than using a product with only a supposedly high percentage of retinol (or vitamin C, or niacinamide, or green tea, or ubiquione, and on and on).
-Skin is the largest organ of the body and needs far more than any one ingredient can provide.
+Although the percentage can make a difference (especially if it’s too low), it is not helpful in understanding how a retinol product will benefit your skin.
+Far more important is the delivery system, packaging, and the other ingredients present with the retinol.
+Using a product with a range of anti-aging ingredients plus retinol is far more valuable for skin than using a product with only a supposedly high percentage of retinol.
+Skin needs far more than any one ingredient can provide.
 It doesn’t make sense to fixate on the percentage of retinol when so many other elements are also important.
+[1,2]

 - Ganceviciene R, Liakou A, Theodoridis A, Makrantonaki E ZC.
 Skin anti-aging strategies.
 Dermatoendocrinol.
 2012;4(3):308-319.